presnick/ProgramsInformationPeople/_sources/RESTAPIs/FBAPI.rst

 Facebook API Exercises
 ----------------------

-Download the code file fbapi.py from cTools.
+Download the code file fbapi.py from Canvas.
 It contains the following code.

 .. sourcecode:: python